Bibi-Heybat Mosque

-The Bibi-Heybat Mosque (Bibiheybət məscidi) is located in the village of Bibiheybət, near Baku, Azerbaijan.
-The current structure, completed in the 1990s, replicates the original 13th-century mosque built at the behest of Shirvanshah Farrukhzad II Ibn Ahsitan II.
+The Bibi-Heybat Mosque (Bibiheybət məscidi, مسجد بیبی هیبت) is located in the village of Bibiheybət, near Baku, Azerbaijan.
+The current structure, completed in the 1990s, replicates the original 13th-century mosque built at the behest of Iranian Shirvanshah Farrukhzad II Ibn Ahsitan II.
 The historic mosque was completely destroyed by the Bolsheviks in 1936.
 It is occasionally called "the Mosque of Fatima", which is how Alexandre Dumas referred to it during his visit in the 1850s.
+The mosque a holy site in Shia Islam.

 History

 The mosque was built over the tomb of the daughter of the seventh Shiite Imam - Musa al-Kadhim, who fled to Baku from persecution of Abbasid caliphs.

 An inscription carved in stone on the tomb indicates that Ukeyma Khanum belonged to the sacred family: "Here was buried Ukeyma Khanum, a descendant of the Prophet Muhammad, the granddaughter of the sixth Imam Ja'far al-Sadiq, the daughter of the Seventh Imam Musa al-Kadhim, sister of the eighth Imam Ali al-Ridha".